 Interest Rate Risk: The Company is subject to interest rate risk principally in relation to variable-rate debt.
 The Company uses derivative financial instruments to manage exposure to fluctuations in interest rates in connection with its risk management policies.
 During 2015, the Company entered into interest rate swaps with a notional amount of \$150 million that effectively convert designated cash flows associated with underlying interest payments on the Term Facility from a variable interest rate to a fixed interest rate, the maturities of these swaps will not exceed the underlying Term Facility.
-The instruments have been designated as cash flow hedges with the effective portion of the gain or loss reported in "Accumulated other comprehensive loss" component of Stockholders' equity in the Company's consolidated balance sheets and such gains and losses will be reclassified at the time the underlying hedged transactions are realized.
+The instruments have been designated as cash flow hedges with the effective portion of the gain or loss reported in "AOCI" component of Stockholders' equity in the Company's consolidated balance sheets and such gains and losses will be reclassified at the time the underlying hedged transactions are realized.
 The ineffective portion of these swaps is assessed based on the hypothetical derivative method and is recorded as interest expense in the Company's consolidated statements of comprehensive income.
-As of December 31, 2015 there was no ineffectiveness associated with these derivatives and the fair value was a liability of \$1 million.
+There was no ineffectiveness associated with such derivatives as of December 31, 2016 and 2015, and the fair value was a liability of \$1 million.